Outlanderess/Outlanderess/README.md

 - 👋 Hiyaaa, I’m @Outlanderess
 - 👀 I do coding and run a DayZ Xbox server and do the files and lore there
+- ⚡ I program all sorts and code lots of things
-- 🌱 I’m currently learning about life i guess
+- 🌱 I’m currently learning about life i guessssss
-- 💞️ I also love to make apps and bots for people
+- 🩷 I also love to make apps and bots for people
-- 📫 Contact me *coming soon*
+- 📫 Contact me here: outlanderess@protonmail.com
-- 😄 Pronouns: She/her
+- 🙋‍♀️ Pronouns: She/her
-- ⚡ Fun fact: I have been known to eat jalapenos from the jar
+- 💭 Fun fact: I have been known to eat jalapenos from the jar